stroxler/study-cpython/phillip_guo_notes.md

   actually runnable...
   - Instead, you have to look at `generated_cases.c.h`, which gets included into `ceval.c`s `_PyEval_EvalFrameDefault`.
+- All the macros have been extracted into `ceval_macros.h`

 The opcode handlers are mostly not too hard to skim, but some of the switch logic is very confusing, there are macros that do things like